26 Mar 2026

 A terminal illness is one that has no known cure or has progressed to a point where it cannot be cured, and in the opinion of your hospital consultant and our Medical Officer (a qualified doctor employed by Legal & General), it's expected to lead to death within 12 months.

-Your cash sum would be paid on receipt of a valid claim, and you can decide how the money is spent.
+Your cash sum would depend on the date the terminal illness definition is met and would be paid in the event of a valid claim and you can decide how the money is spent.
 Like Critical Illness Cover, it’s important to note that life insurance is not a savings or investment product and has no cash value unless a valid claim is made.

 You should also note that no claim for terminal illness cover can be made after the insured person has passed away.

-Do I need Critical Illness and Terminal Illness Cover?
+Do I need Critical Illness or Terminal Illness Cover?